8 Signs of Dog Separation Anxiety

 - The anxious behavior continuous for hours at a time and the dog has a hard time settling.

-However, it's important to note that each dog is different, and that not all dogs will exhibit the same signs.
+While these are common signs of separation anxiety in dogs, it's important to note that each dog is different, and that not all dogs will exhibit the same signs.
 Recording the behavior and showing it to a professional may be helpful for a proper diagnosis and treatment.